-Most people living with a life limiting disease would like to stay living in their own home, and over 70% of our care is delivered in the community.
-Our clinical nurse specialists work to achieve this by forming a vital link between home and the expertise of in-patient care hospice setting.
+Over 70% of our care is delivered in the community allowing people with life-limiting conditions the opportunity to stay living in their own home or in their care or nursing home.
+Our CNSs [clinical nurse specialists] work to achieve this by forming a vital link between home and the expertise of the in-patient care hospice setting.

-The team consists of a mix of clinical nurse specialists with the support of Palliative Care Consultants split across two sites in order to cover the Woking and Weybridge areas.
+The team consists of a mix of CNSs, with the support of Palliative Care Consultants, split across two sites in order to cover the communities across the North West Surrey area.
 They work alongside GP’s and District Nurses to ensure seamless care in the community.
-They visit any care setting: in the patient’s home, or a nursing or care home and accept referrals based on need rather than diagnosis; any progressive, life threatening illness.
-They visit patients 7 days a week and to support this the hospice provides a 24 hour advice line.
+They visit any care setting, in patient homes, or a nursing or care home, and they accept referrals based on need rather than diagnosis.
+They visit patients seven days a week and to support this the hospice provides a 24 hour advice line.

-Referrals are usually received from health care professionals, and this will prompt a call from a clinical nurse specialist.
-The clinical nurse specialist will then provide telephone advice and usually then arrange a home visit.
+Referrals are usually received from healthcare professionals.
+One of the community CNSs will then usually arrange a home visit.
 An initial visit would last approximately one hour, to make a full assessment of physical, spiritual and social needs.
 Urgent referrals are seen within 24 hours.